-Marin Montessori School attempts to provide Tuition Assistance to any family experiencing a financial hardship that renders them unable to pay the full tuition.
+Marin Montessori School attempts to provide Tuition Assistance to any family whose financial situation renders them unable to pay the full tuition.
 Families requesting Tuition Assistance must apply on the School and Student Services website.
-For current MMS families, applications are due December 1, 2014.
-For families new to MMS, the Tuition Assistance application is due on January 31, 2015.
-Click here for online application information.

 Tuition Assistance Award Letters are sent with Re-Enrollment Agreements for returning families, or with the Acceptance Letter for new families.

-After your family visits, the Director of Admissions, Head of School and the teachers spend a considerable amount of time determining the best placement for each child.
+For new students, the Level Directors, teaching faculty, and Admissions Director determine the best placement for each child.
 We consider the needs of each individual child and the needs of the existing classroom community.
 Once your child is placed, he/she will remain in the same classroom within his/her level.

 We strive to give every child a diverse and realistic view of the world.
 We are committed to offering the broadest possible experience to our students and families by maintaining a diverse community that reflects the variety of experience, culture, development and physical abilities, economic diversity, lifestyles and philosophies in the Bay Area.